(c) Copyright 2007 - 2015

 For several days before January 17 there had been great political upheaval.
 The Queen had used bribery and threats to push several highly controversial bills through the legislature (lottery, distillery, and opium licensing).
 She then permanently adjourned the legislature.
 Immediately thereafter she announced she would unilaterally proclaim a new Constitution.
 A mass meeting of 1500 revolutionaries at the armory competed against a mass meeting of about half that many royalists at the Palace.
 There were rumors of impending riots and arson to be directed by ethnic Hawaiians against the homes, businesses and families of the revolutionaries.
 The anticipated violence had a racial character because most of the revolutionaries were Caucasians of European and American ancestry (many of whom were locally born or naturalized subjects of the Hawaiian Kingdom with full voting rights).

 On several occasions of political upheaval in previous years, U.S. and British navy personnel had come ashore as peacekeepers (as was recently done in Liberia, for example).
-This time the only ship in Honolulu harbor was the USS Boston.
+This time the only ship in Honolulu harbor with military personnel and armaments was the USS Boston.
 Residents of American and European ancestry pleaded with Minister Stevens to land peacekeepers.
 He sent ashore 162 armed sailors.
 On their way to a suburban location to spend the night they passed by the Palace and dipped their flag in respect to the Queen.
 Some royalists assumed the peacekeepers would help them suppress the revolution.
 Some revolutionists assumed the peacekeepers would help them overthrow the monarchy.
 Minister Stevens gave orders they were to be strictly neutral; and indeed they were.
-Unable to stay in the suburb where they were headed, they ended up spending the night in a building in Honolulu on a side street out of sight of both the Palace and the Government Building.
+Unable to stay in the suburb where they were headed, they returned and spent the night in a building in Honolulu on a side street out of sight of both the Palace and the Government Building.
 They stayed there throughout the revolution.

 Today Liliuokalani is the poster-girl for Hawaiian sovereignty activists.
 There are also those who claim the U.S. is an evil empire whose history of armed invasion and occupation of other nations for the purpose of "regime change" got started in Hawaii in 1893.